-- (a) The USD(P&R) shall evaluate requests for and where appropriate, grant exceptions to policy established by this part and DoDD 5124.02,10 including waiver of reimbursement, to the extent allowed by law. - (b) The USD(P)) shall evaluate requests and determine DoD mission interest for Secretarial Designee Status and RHCAs to identify those agreements that would be in the best interest of the Department of Defense and approve negotiations of RHCAs by the Assistant Secretary of Defense (Health Affairs) (ASD(HA)). - (c) The USD(C)) shall, in coordination with ASD(HA), establish appropriate reimbursement rates, including appropriate interagency rates and rates applicable to students in International Military Education and Training programs.
+- (a) The USD(P&R) shall: - (1) Evaluate requests for and where appropriate, grant exceptions to policy established by this part and DoD Directive 5124.02, 10 including waiver of reimbursement, to the extent allowed by law - (2) Following approval of the USD(P) and in coordination with USD(P) and the GC, DoD, and in accordance with DoD Directive 5530.3,11 begin negotiations, negotiate, and have the authority to sign RHCAs. - (b) The USD(P) shall evaluate requests and determine DoD mission interest for Secretarial Designee Status and RHCAs to identify those agreements that would be in the best interest of the Department of Defense and approve negotiations of RHCAs by the USD(P&R). - (c) The USD(C) shall in coordination with USD(P&R), establish appropriate